 Now that we’ve gone over the basics of a virtual baby shower, it’s time to get into the details!
 In this section, we’re going to give you everything you need to know about hosting a virtual baby shower of your own.
 We’re going over hosting details, activities and events, decorating, and more!
 Consider this your ultimate guide to getting started.

 Just like an in-person party, when it comes to hosting a Zoom baby shower, you don’t have to go it alone!
 WebBabyShower’s platform allows co-hosts full access in order to plan a successful baby shower bash.
 What if your co-hosts live far apart?
 Babylist says that’s okay, adding, “it’s still totally possible to coordinate via text, email or social media since the party is entirely virtual anyway.”
 Not sure how to divide the responsibilities?
 One person can be in charge of sending invitations, while another plans the décor.
 It’s totally up to you!

 Of course, you’ll want to personally invite each guest.
 Keep in mind, we offer matching invitations you can send virtually – the perfect eco-friendly choice.
 Or if you prefer, we also have printable invites.
 They’re FREE, so print as many as you’d like!
 Not sure what to say in your invitations?
 No worries!
-We have you covered with wording ideas for a variety of shower scenarios, like welcoming baby boys, girls, or twins, plus much more!
+We have you covered with wording ideas for a variety of shower scenarios, like welcoming one baby, or twins, plus much more!

 How Do You Decorate a Zoom Baby Shower?

 For an in-person shower, you’d likely decorate an entire venue.
 With an online shower, you only need to decorate the space that will be seen on-camera.
 This equals BIG savings!